-Forward-looking statements include, without limitation, the continuing focus on the Pepas prospect, the exploration plans in Colombia and the funding of those plans, and other events or conditions that may occur in the future.
+Forward-looking statements include, without limitation, the continuing work on the Pepas prospect, the exploration plans in Colombia and Argentina and the funding of those plans, and other events or conditions that may occur in the future.
 There can be no assurance that such statements will prove to be accurate.
 Actual results and future events could differ materially from those anticipated in such forward-looking statements.
 Such statements are subject to significant risks and uncertainties including, but not limited to, those described in the Section "Risks Factors" of the Company's MD&A for the year ended May 31, 2024.
 The Company's continuance as a going concern is dependent upon its ability to obtain adequate financing, to reach profitable levels of operations and to reach a satisfactory closure of the Creditor's Agreement in Uruguay.
-These material uncertainties in the normal course of business and accordingly the appropriateness of the use of accounting principles applicable to a going concern.
+These material uncertainties may cast significant doubt upon the Company's ability to realize its assets and discharge its liabilities in the normal course of business and accordingly the appropriateness of the use of accounting principles applicable to a going concern.
 The Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events and such forward-looking statements, except to the extent required by applicable law.